opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/opendesk/3_deploy-production-environment.md

 ### Create the DKIM Kubernetes Secret

 The DKIM private key is referenced in `values.yaml.gotmpl` as a Kubernetes Secret named `dkim-private-key`.
-We create this secret form the file:
+We create this secret from the file:

 ```bash
 kubectl create secret generic dkim-private-key \